-Brittany Furnari, 26, and Christian Abbriancati, 26, have known each other for more than 14 years.
+Brittany Furnari, 26, and Cristian Abbriancati, 26, have known each other for more than 14 years.
 They both hail from Hauppauge, Long Island, where they met in a middle school math and have been best friends since.
 They dreamt of moving to New York City and staying in the city after graduating from college—which they did.
 Their friendship stayed strong throughout all those years and on a boozy Halloween night in 2019, the two friends were playfully brainstorming business ideas.
 One contender?
 A $2 pizza slice and $2 beer drag bar.
 Ultimately the two ended up settling on the synesthesia-inspired candle business, which came to be known as, Nose Best Candles.

 Nose Best Candles would not have been possible without the pandemic.
 Furnari, who worked in event planning and hospitality, and Abbriancati who worked in the fitness industry, both stopped working during the peak of the pandemic.
 While many people turned to baking, the two friends began to experiment with candle making.

 “We taught ourselves how to make the candles with YouTube videos.
 So, we’re YouTube academy goers,” Furnari says.

 There was lots of trial and error involved.

 “We had a serious issue with sinkholes.
 There was too much oil.
 We used soy wax and if you use too much oil, it’s yellow.
 So we were like, okay we’re doing something wrong,” she recalls.

 Abbriancati remembers their first batch of candles being very bad, but they kept on trying.

 “We never really sat down and had a branding class or took a manufacturing class, we just started doing,” he says.